-2021p data were estimated by the IEA Secretariat.
+2022p data are estimated by IEA Secretariat.

 Data on imports and consumption of charcoal are estimated since 1992 using data from the Forestry Production and Trade database from the Food and Agriculture Organization of the United Nations.

 Data on production and consumption of primary solid biofuels are estimated since 2012 using data from the Forestry Production and Trade database from the Food and Agriculture Organization of the United Nations.